Skip to main content

 View Postgres roles

 To view all Postgres roles in your project, navigate to your branch's Roles & Databases tab in the Lakebase App.
-All roles created in the branch, with the exception of System roles, are listed, including native Postgres roles with password authentication.
+All roles created in the branch, with the exception of System roles, are listed.
+The Auth type column indicates whether each role uses OAuth or Password authentication.

 Drop a Postgres role